More than 2.1k Fijians migrate in 2024

 The Fiji National Provident Fund paid out close to $139 million over the past two fiscal years to Fijians migrating abroad.

-Westpac said between 2016 and 2019, FNPF was paying, on average, $27m annually towards Fiji citizens migrating and $8 million annually to non-resident departures.
+Westpac says between 2016 and 2019, FNPF was paying, on average, $27m annually towards Fiji citizens migrating and $8 million annually to non-resident departures.

-The financial institution said not only has migration reshaped Fiji’s labour force, but it has taken funds from the superannuation coffers.
+The financial institution says not only has migration reshaped Fiji’s labour force, but it has taken funds from the superannuation coffers.

-However, Westpac said the burden on FNPF in terms of the additional payouts is expected to drop in line with easing migration numbers.
+However, Westpac says the burden on FNPF in terms of the additional payouts is expected to drop in line with easing migration numbers.

 Historically, New Zealand has been the top destination for Fijians looking for a new permanent home.